 If you meet the qualifications for a first-time buyer, the total payable would be:

-In almost all cases you will need to pay for an appraisal, therefore it would be wise to add this cost to your list of expenses.
-In some circumstances, if your mortgage is with an “A” lender, the appraisal could be waived and your cost would be zero.
+In almost all cases you’ll need to pay for an appraisal, so it’s wise to add this cost to your list of expenses.
+In some circumstances, if your mortgage is with an “A” lender, the appraisal could be waived.

 Lawyer Closing Fees.